 1. Preamble 3

 2. History of the assignment and requirement for the review of the accreditation arrangements 4

-Scope of the National Board review
+3. Scope of the National Board review 6

 4. Consultation process 6

 5. Your submission 8

-6. Preliminary conclusion of the National Board about whether current arrangements are satisfactory
+6. Preliminary conclusion of the National Board about whether current arrangements a satisfactory